GregUtas/robust-services-core/README.md

   * A function trace (`*.trace.txt`), as described above.
   * A function profile (`*.funcs.txt`) that lists each function that was invoked, along with how many times it was invoked and the total net time spent in it.
-This information is not that useful here, but it is valuable when deciding which functions to focus on in order to improve real-time performance.
+This information is not that useful here, but it is valuable when you want to pinpoint which functions to focus on in order to improve real-time performance.
   * A scheduler trace (`*.sched.txt`).
 The first part of this trace lists all threads in the executable, with statistics for each.
 The second part is a record of all the context switches that occurred during the test.